giellalt/lang-crk/src/README.md

  - `crk-relaxed-analyzer-for-dictionary.hfstol`

-These are the same as their counterparts, except they exclude some analyses that are unnecessary in a dictionary application.
+These are the same as their counterparts, except they exclude some analyses that are unnecessary in a dictionary application (namely, _itwêwina_).

 Mini-glossary